An Audience of Chairs

-An Audience of Chairs is a film directed by Deanne Foley and written by Rosemary House.
+An Audience of Chairs is a 2018 Canadian drama film directed by Deanne Foley and written by Rosemary House.
 It is adapted from the book by Joan Clark.
 It stars Carolina Bartczak as Maura, a beautiful woman suffering from mental illness.
-The film was theatrically released in Canada on March 6, 2019.
+The film was theatrically released on March 6, 2019.

 Plot

 Set in 1997, in Tors Cove, Newfoundland, Maura Mackenzie and her two daughters, Bonnie and Brianna Fraser, arrive at their summer home for a two-week vacation.
 Maura's husband, and the girls’ father, Duncan Fraser, is an ambitious reporter travelling through Russia on a political scoop.
 Maura is a talented and up-and-coming pianist who plans for a two-week rest before her American tour audition.

 Maura receives a phone call from Duncan telling her that he has decided to stay in Russia for the entirety of the summer to pursue his story, forcing Maura to stay in Newfoundland for the rest of the summer, thereby missing her audition.
 This causes her to fall into a depression, pounding on the piano at night, and sleeping throughout the day leaving her children unattended.
 Maura's father Ian, who lives nearby, begins to suspect that she may be exhibiting signs of bipolar disorder.

 One day, Maura takes her children to a nearby island, and in a state of mania, forgets them there.
 Bonnie breaks her arm, and almost drowns as a result.
 Maura falls into a state of deep depression.
 Duncan returns and takes the children to Scotland with him, leaving Maura behind.
 Maura becomes isolated and violent and refuses to take any medication after being diagnosed with bipolar II disorder by a doctor.
 Her neighbour Paula, finally convinces her to seek help so that she can be reunited with her daughters.

 Maura is released from a psychiatric ward 6 months later once the doctors assess that she is healthy.
 She wins a legal visitation with her children despite Duncan's protests.
 However, during a walk in the woods, she twists her ankle and misses the visitation, prompting Duncan to ask for a divorce and full custody of the children.
 This sends Maura into despair and she travels to the coast with a plan to drown herself in the same wharf where she claims her mother committed suicide.